 Datacolor acquires matchmycolor

-May 16, 2023 Datacolor AG, a global leader in color management solutions, announces the acquisition of matchmycolor LLC, a technology company specialized in color formulation and communication software.
+LAWRENCEVILLE, N.J. , May 16, 2023 /PRNewswire/ -- Datacolor AG, a global leader in color management solutions, announces the acquisition of matchmycolor LLC, a technology company specialized in color formulation and communication software.
 Datacolor consolidates matchmycolor as of January 1, 2023.
-The costs for the acquisition and the integration will affect fiscal years 2022/23 and 2023/24.
+The costs for the acquisition and the integration will affect the fiscal years 2022/23 and 2023/24.
 The strategic acquisition strengthens Datacolor's market position and further expands its global industry presence in color management.

 matchmycolor, was created in 2009 through a management buyout from the former Ciba Specialty Chemicals and achieved sales of about CHF 3 million in fiscal 2022 with around 20 employees, mainly software specialists.
 The matchmycolor team will continue to work out of the company's Basel offices.